 were service personnel such as spions, cooks, lumberjacks and similar.
 What one can also "assume" is that it was not three ships (the legend that also mention 2500 soldiers).

 The royal ship Vaasa had a recommendation of 133 sailors and 300 soldiers.
-And it was 267 years before the Danes came.
+And it was 267 years after the Danes came.
 The construction technology of warships had developed a lot during

 this time period.
 His 2000-2500 soldiers did not meet much resistance from the farmers, except for two battles in the